peter-bztrs/VirtuaShopware5Anonymizer/Readme.md

 Shopware plugin providing function of sensitive data anonymization.

 ## Installation
-Download plugin
+Download plugin.
-Ensure plugin dir name is exactly VirtuaShopwareAnonymizer (case of letters matter) Install via plugin manager
+Ensure plugin dir name is exactly VirtuaShopwareAnonymizer (case of letters matter).
+Install via plugin manager.
 ### or
 with console by navigating to plugin dir and running composer install